Skip to Content

 The Commission is committed to creating an inclusive and accessible event.
 If you need a reasonable accommodation, please contact Jennifer Sarnecki at least 72 hours in advance at 262.953.3202.
 We will attempt to implement late requests but cannot guarantee they will be met.

-For the safety and comfort of those with chemical and environmental sensitivities, Independence First requests that when attending agency-sponsored events, please refrain from using any perfumed products such as scented soaps, deodorants, perfumes, colognes and heavily scented fabric softeners.
+For the safety and comfort of those with chemical and environmental sensitivities, Independence First requests that people attending agency-sponsored events refrain from using any perfumed products such as scented soaps, deodorants, perfumes, colognes, and heavily scented fabric softeners.
 To maintain a smoke-free environment, please also refrain from smoking in paths of travel and doorways.

 Future training sessions will be developed based on input from participants and local governments and may include topics such as: